 On the day of the exam it is crucial that candidates arrive with enough time to fully prepare themselves for the performance.
+They will need to take responsibility for any changes to the standard room set-up, including any preparation for the other musicians playing with them.
+It is standard practice for time to be allowed at the start of the exam for the candidate to complete this.

-They will need to take responsibility for any changes to the standard room set-up and give themselves enough time to sound check and prepare the equipment to their needs.
-The examiner will be aware that the candidate will be in control of all of this and will only make adjustments to things should they be requested to do so.
-They will also not be able to offer any advice on sound levels or on the candidate's set-up.
+The candidate should also ensure that they leave enough time to sound check and prepare all the equipment to their needs.
+The examiner will expect the candidate to be in control of everything, including the PA system.
+The examiner will not be able to offer any advice on sound levels nor on the candidate's set-up.